ODOT reminding motorists to slow down and pay attention in work zones

 ALLEN COUNTY, OH (WLIO) - There were 21 deadly crashes that resulted in 23 deaths in Ohio work zones last year.

 "Work zones are a very necessary part of maintaining and establishing good roads here in Ohio," says Lafferty.
 "And we do have good roads here in Ohio.
-For them to feel like they are inconvenienced by work zones that is the wrong outlook, you are not inconvenienced, this is a necessity."
+And for them to feel like they are, you know, inconvenienced by work zones that is the wrong outlook, you are not inconvenienced, this is a necessity."

 Work zone crashes can not only affect the workers but the motorists too.

-"Because if you have to carry a burden of hurting someone, or possibly killing them for the rest of your life because you didn't do your due diligence and take your time that is a burden that nobody would want to carry," added Lafferty.
+"Because if you have to carry a burden of hurting someone, or possibly killing them for the rest of your life, all because you didn't do your due diligence and take your time, that is a burden that nobody would want to carry," added Lafferty.

 Last year, the Ohio State Highway Patrol issued nearly 4,500 citations in work zones, 35% of them were for motorists going 20 miles per hour over the posted speed limit.